Audio¶

 Video Player Command¶

 VideoPlayerCommand works the same way as AudioSourceCommand but targets a Unity VideoPlayer.
-Actions are composed from IVideoAction implementations in a toggle-set.
+Operations are composed from IVideoOperation implementations in a toggle-set.
+It follows the TargetedCommand<VideoPlayer, IVideoOperation> pattern.

 [SerializeReference]